-Act as investigative and deliberative bodies for the purpose of making reports and recommendations to the Academic Senate.

-Devolve into sub-committees.

-Conduct hearings on matters relative to their purpose.

-Co-opt expert, non-voting consultants.

-Engage in such other activities as are normally assumed by committees, provided such activities are not inconsistent with the Constitution, these Bylaws, or action by the Academic Senate. (see Appendix I)
+- Act as investigative and deliberative bodies for the purpose of making reports and recommendations to the Academic Senate. - Devolve into sub-committees. - Conduct hearings on matters related to their purpose. - Co-opt expert, non-voting consultants. - Engage in such other activities as are normally assumed by committees, provided such activities are not inconsistent with the Illinois State University Constitution, these Bylaws, or action by the Academic Senate (see Appendix I).

-B. All Committees-Selection of Committee Members
+B. All Committees - Selection of Committee Members

-Membership of each committee created by the Academic Senate shall be selected by means of appointment, election, or a combination of appointment and election, as determined by the Constitution, action of the Academic Senate, or both.
-Appointed members of committees shall be seated by action of the Academic Senate, upon recommendation of the Executive Committee of the Senate.
-The Executive Committee shall solicit names for proposed members of appointed committees from various sources, and in particular from Senate Internal Standing Committees and the Student Government Association.
-When a vacancy exists on any committee, the Rules Committee of the Senate should make advance notice of such vacancy to the Senate.
-Any Senate member may nominate, with written recommendations if desired.
+Membership of each committee created by the Academic Senate shall be selected by means of appointment, election, or a combination of appointment and election, as determined by the Illinois State University Constitution, these bylaws, or action of the Academic Senate.
+Appointed members of committees shall be seated by action of the Academic Senate, upon recommendation of the Executive Committee of the Academic Senate.
+The Executive Committee of the Academic Senate shall solicit names for proposed members of appointed committees from various sources, and in particular from Academic Senate standing internal committees, including the Student Caucus of the Student Government Association.
+When a vacancy exists on any committee, the Executive Committee of the Academic Senate should make advance notice of such vacancy to the Academic Senate.
+Any Academic Senate voting member may nominate, with written recommendations if desired.
 When a vacancy is certified for any committee whose membership requires designated collegial representation, that vacancy normally shall be filled by the method used to select the original member.
-However, if the Rules Committee reports a lack of qualified nominees for the vacancy, the Rules Committee shall use the following procedure to select a nominee for the vacancy: (1) The Rules Committee will notify the Academic Senate and the Dean of the appropriate college of the vacancy and shall request the names for this vacancy within ten (10) working days; (2) if no names are received within ten (10) days, the Rules Committee will then disregard the requirement of designated collegial representation and select a nominee from among other qualified nominees without regard to collegial representation.
-Such a nominee will serve, if appointed, for the rest of the academic year.
+However, if the Executive Committee reports a lack of qualified nominees for the vacancy, the Executive Committee shall use the following procedure to select a nominee for the vacancy: (1) The Executive Committee will notify the Academic Senate and the Dean of the appropriate college of the vacancy and shall request the names for this vacancy within ten (10) business days; (2) if no names are received within ten (10) business days, the Executive Committee will then disregard the requirement of designated collegial representation and select a nominee from among other gualified nominees without regard to collegial representation.
+Such a nominee will serve, if appointed, until the end of the original member's term.
+See Article III, Section 5.D.